+Unit 3 Theory of Money and Interest: Definition of Money, the kinds of money, the functions of money, the significance of money in modern economy.
+The Demand and Supply of Money: Demand for Money, Supply of Money, The source of Money supply, The measure of Money supply in India.
+Monetary Theories: Quantity theory of Money, Modern Theory of Money, Keynes theory of Money.
 Unit 4 Consumption Functions: Components of Consumption, Determinants of Consumption, Consumption function.
-Investment Function: Components of Investment, Motivation of Investment, Investment & Capital, Determinants of Investment Unit 5 Investment.
-Unemployment and Inflation: Definition, Causes of Unemployment, Consequences of Unemployment, Cures for Unemployment.
+Investment Function: Components of Investment, Motivation of Investment, Investment & Capital, Determinants of Investment.
+Unit 5 Unemployment and Inflation: Definition, Causes of Unemployment, Consequences of Unemployment, Cures for Unemployment.
 Inflation: Definition, Causes of Inflation, Consequences of Inflation, Cure of Inflation